124189218-myseneca/CSN400-Capstone/Checkpoint6/README.md

   "type": "Microsoft.Network/virtualNetworks/subnets"
 }

-5. List all routes in RT-xx using az network route-table route list command and send the output in table format to route_list.tblfile

-6.Get the details of route between your Router-xx SN1 and Server-xx SN using az network route-table route show and send the output in json format to route_details.json

 7. (Optional) What CLI command will show you which subnet is associated to which route in route table?
 (Hint: maybe start with 'az network vnet subnet show`)